HadiaArshad00/temperature-converter/README.md

-# temperature-converter
+#  Temperature Converter

-Python script to convert temperature between Celsius, Fahrenheit and Kelvin.
+A Python script that converts temperature between Celsius, Fahrenheit and Kelvin.

+##  How It Works
+- Input: Temperature value and unit
+- Output: Converted values in all three units

+## Language
+- Python 3